haohaosijia/MedicareFinder/README.md

 ### Web.py
 This file contains code of my web demo.
 I use the open-source app [streamlit].
+Same configure file used in this script: [db_properties.ini].

 Installation configuration:
 - Install python library sqlalchemy;